expo/expo/docs/pages/submit/ios.md

   > If you already have an App Store Connect app, this step can be skipped by providing the `ascAppId` in the submit profile.
 The [ASC App ID](https://expo.fyi/asc-app-id) can be found either on App Store Connect, or later during this command in the _Submission Summary_ table.

 - Ask for your Apple ID (if not provided earlier) and for your Apple app-specific password.
 They can be also provided using `--apple-id` param and `EXPO_APPLE_APP_SPECIFIC_PASSWORD` environment variable, respectively.
+Alternatively, you can provide an App Store Connect Api Key instead, setting the `ascApiKeyPath`, `ascApiKeyIssuerId`, and `ascApiKeyId` fields in `eas.json`.
 - Ask for which binary to submit.
 You can select one of the following:

   - The latest successful iOS build for the project on EAS servers.